First Nations chiefs call for head of MMIW inquiry to resign

-The chiefs of Canada's First Nations are calling for the removal of the head of the commission that is investigating why so many Indigenous women are victims of violence and say the process should be restarted after a national consultation with families of the victims.

-The First Nations leaders, who are attending an annual meeting of the Assembly of First Nations (AFN), voted 58 to 48 on Thursday in support of a resolution to replace Marion Buller, the chair of the inquiry into murdered and missing Indigenous women, and to extend the time allotted for the commission to do its work.
+First Nations chiefs are confronting the head of the troubled inquiry into murdered and missing Indigenous women, demanding that she resign and that the commission extend the time allotted for its work.

-It will be up to the federal government to decide whether Ms. Buller should go, and whether such an extension will be granted.
-Carolyn Bennett, the Minister of Crown-Indigenous Relations has given no indication that she will replace the commission chair but her office said Thursday she will consider giving the commissioners more time if requested to do so.
+Speaking ahead of a 48-15 vote pushing for Marion Buller's replacement, Sheila North Wilson, the Grand Chief of Manitoba Keewatinowi Okimakanak, said it was time for a new commissioner.
+"You are probably a brilliant human being, but I tell you, you are not a brilliant commissioner for this inquiry," Ms. North Wilson said at a special gathering during an annual meeting of the Assembly of First Nations.

-The calls for her resignation come after months of complaints about delays and poor communications on the part of the inquiry and after some family members of women who have been murdered told Ms. Buller, who attended the AFN meeting on Thursday morning, that the inquiry treated them callously.
+The call for Ms. Buller's resignation comes after months of complaints about delays and poor communications on the part of the inquiry and after some family members of women who have been murdered told Ms. Buller, who attended the AFN meeting on Thursday morning, that the inquiry treated them callously.

 One woman from Attawapiskat in Northern Ontario whose daughter was slain, and who said she appeared before the inquiry in September, broke down in tears before the chiefs and accused the commissioners of having been disrespectful to the dead and of leaving those who testify without adequate support.